Alenygam/Alenygam/README.md

 I'm a 15 year old high school student in Italy.

 - 🌱 I’m currently learning Flutter and Dart
 - ⚡ Fun fact: bad at algorithms.
+(Improving every day!)
 - Open to collaborate on FOSS mobile projects!

 ## How to reach me